 Mix and Apply Glazing and Spot Putty

-Mix Bondo® Professional Glazing and Spot Putty from 3M and apply to the entire repair area overlapping the body filler and paint featheredge.
+Mix Bondo® Professional Glazing and Spot Putty and apply to the entire repair area overlapping the body filler and paint featheredge.
 Allow 15 minutes to dry, depending on the temperature and humidity.

 Apply a 180 grit abrasive sheet to the sanding block and sand the repair area until level.
 Remember to keep the block flat to the surface at all times and do not oversand.

 Remove Scratches from the Paint Around the Filler Area

 Apply a 320 grit abrasive sheet to your sanding block and remove all straight line scratches from the paint around the filler area.
 At this point, you are ready to prime the area.

 Prime with several coats as the initial coats will soak into the filler.
 Continue to sand with 220-320 as you prime over the area / sand several times.
 Check carefully for small pinholes, deep sand scratches, and continue to prime/sand or fill with spot putty until you have a nice, smooth finish.

 Check the transition between the body filler and surrounding area to make sure you are smooth and strait.
 A good practice here is to use a “guide coat” to do this.
 Take either flat black primer or paint, and gently mist a very thin top coat over the area.
 Now, take your 320 grit paper on a sanding block and gently work the block over the area with just a few sanding motions.
 Any low spots will immediately be revealed as the sand paper will remove the guide coat quickly, but won’t hit the low spots.
 Once your area is smooth and level, you are ready to paint.